shanecurran/kyber-node/README.md

 This command uses the [cargo-cp-artifact](https://github.com/neon-bindings/cargo-cp-artifact) utility to run the Rust build and copy the built library into `./index.node`.

-## Exploring pq
+## Exploring `kyber-node`

-After building pq, you can explore its exports at the Node REPL:
+After building `kyber-node`, you can explore its exports at the Node REPL:

 ```sh
 $ npm install